Events

 Sunday October 13, 2024 at 4pm EDT / 3pm CDT / 2pm MDT / PDT

-This year's guest speaker will be Dr. Sailesh Rao, who is a HEAL (Human, Earth, and Animal Liberation) advocate and was designated a Climate Hero by The Guardian newspaper in 2023, which recognized him as “a foremost voice on green transition and on the true scale of societal change required to save the planet.”
+This year's guest speaker was Dr. Sailesh Rao, who is a HEAL (Human, Earth, and Animal Liberation) advocate and was designated a Climate Hero by The Guardian newspaper in 2023, which recognized him as “a foremost voice on green transition and on the true scale of societal change required to save the planet.”
 Author of four books and Executive Producer of eleven documentaries, Dr. Rao will stay after the service for a discussion with those gathered.

 Dr. Rao is the Founder and Executive Director of Climate Healers, a nonprofit dedicated to healing the Earth's climate.
 (Although today Dr. Rao is an environmentalist by occupation, he is a systems engineer by profession.
 He invented the protocol for transforming early analog internet connections to more robust digital connections, while accelerating their speed ten-fold.
 Still today, any data accessed on the internet likely passed through a device implementing this protocol.